LucaRitz/learn_with_tello/README.md

 To complete the tasks, you need the following things:
 - This repository
-- A Ryze Tech Tello EDU drone
+- A Ryze Tech [Tello EDU](https://www.ryzerobotics.com/tello-edu) drone
-- The exercise-and-solution pdf (included in this repo)<br>
-It is place at doc/<language>/learn_with_tello.pdf
+- The [exercise-and-solution pdf](doc/en/learn_with_tello.pdf).
+Note, there is also a german version.

 ## Supported Platforms
 At the moment, the tasks are only available for windows (due the lack of implementation for<br/>